Ticker

 6. Practice Self-Compassion

-Blaming yourself for what happened, won't ever help.
+Blaming yourself won’t help it only makes things harder.
 Be yourself like you would be for a friend who is struggling, use kindness, encouragement, and patience.
 You could tell yourself:

 • "It's okay to feel hurt.
 I am working on healing."